mjackdk/AmbientCO2/README.md

 # Library Documentation

-Add the following line to use this libraray:
+Add the following line to use this library:
 ``` c++
 #include <AmbientCO2.h>
 ```